Creating With Purpose & Perseverance

 2. Enquire – Ask yourself (or your child, partner, or friend) what they would love to create or experience in the next 12 months.

-3. Map – Break it down: what resources, skills, or people could help make this happen?
+3. Map – Break it down: what resources, skills, or people could help make this happen in your work, business, or creative life?

-4. Innovate – Where resources are missing, how could you think differently about finding them?
+4. Innovate – Where resources are missing, how could you think differently about finding them or using what you already have?

-5. Commit – Choose one small, immediate step you can take this week.
+5. Commit – Choose one small, immediate step you can take this week to honour your vision.

 Journal Prompts

-• What does a “rich” life look and feel like for me?
+• What does a “rich” life look and feel like for me, beyond income or titles?

-• Where am I walking a dull, draining path, and why?
+• Where am I walking a dull, draining path, and why am I still saying yes to it?

-• What three things matter most to me right now?
+• What three things matter most to me right now in my life and work?

 • How could I show more care for myself, my people, and my environment this month?